rossdrew/emuRox/README.md

 ##Progress

-Most simply addressed opcodes now implemented, only a few to go then it's just churning out each in all of the addressing modes.
+Most opcodes now implemented.
+BRK, RTI and RTS left (ignoring ROR till later).
+Still working on Indirect, Y addressing and a couple Indirect, X addressed instructions and we're ready for serious testing of the 6502 and moving onn to other hardware elements of the NES such as the PPU.

 ###Development & Testing